Who Are We

-This school year (2013-14) we are thrilled to be piloting our new curriculum developed through a collaborative process between our teachers, parents, and clergy!
+In the 2015-2016 school year, we are thrilled to entering the third year of implementing our new curriculum - developed through a collaborative process between our teachers, parents, and clergy!

-To learn more about the Religious School @ GJC, you can reach out to Rabbi Alanna Sklover, to our RS Committee Chairs Alex Avelin & Stefanie Seldin, or find (or even LIKE) us on Facebook.
+To learn more about the Religious School @ GJC, you can reach out to Rabbi Alanna Sklover, to our RS Committee Chairs Alex Avelin & Alex Molot, or find (and LIKE us) on Facebook.

 Areas of Learning